-In February 2006, the FASB issued SFAS No. 155, Accounting for Certain Hybrid Financial Instruments--An Amendment of FASB Statements No. 133 and 140.
+In February 2006, the FASB issued SFAS No. 155, Accounting for Certain Hybrid Financial Instruments-An Amendment of FASB Statements No. 133 and 140.
 SFAS No. 155 amends SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, and SFAS No. 140, Accounting for Transfer and Servicing of Financial Assets and Extinguishments of Liabilities, and eliminates the exemption from applying SFAS No. 133 to interests in securitized financial assets so that similar items are accounted for in the same way.
 The provisions of SFAS No. 155 are effective for all financial instruments acquired by a company or issued after the beginning of its first fiscal year that begins after September 15, 2006.
-Management believes that SFAS No. 155 will not have a material effect on the consolidated financial statements.
+The adoption of SFAS No. 155 had no effect on the consolidated financial statements.

 In March 2006, the FASB issued SFAS No. 156, Accounting for Servicing of Financial Assets--An Amendment of FASB Statement No. 140.
 SFAS No. 156 amends SFAS No. 140, Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities, and requires that all separately recognized servicing assets and servicing liabilities be initially measured at fair value, if practicable.
 The provisions of SFAS No. 156 are effective as of the beginning of a company's first fiscal year that begins after September 15, 2006.
-Management believes that SFAS No. 156 will not have a material effect on the consolidated financial statements.
+The adoption of SFAS No. 156 had no effect on the consolidated financial statements.

-In June 2006, the FASB issued FASB Interpretation No. 48 ("FIN 48"), Accounting for Uncertainty in Income Taxes--An Interpretation of FASB Statement No. 109.
+In June 2006, the FASB issued FASB Interpretation No. 48 ("FIN 48"), Accounting for Uncertainty in Income Taxes-An Interpretation of FASB Statement No. 109.
 FIN 48 prescribes a recognition threshold and measurement process for recording in the financial statements uncertain tax positions taken or expected to be taken in a tax return.
 Additionally, this interpretation provides guidance on the derecognition, classification, accounting in interim periods and disclosure requirements for uncertain tax positions.
-The provisions of FIN 48 will be effective at the beginning of the first fiscal year that begins after December 15, 2006.
-Management believes that the adoption of FIN 48 will not have a material effect on the consolidated financial statements.
+The provisions of FIN 48 were effective for us on January 1, 2007.
+The adoption of FIN 48 had no effect on the consolidated financial statements.

 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements.
 SFAS No. 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles (GAAP), and expands disclosures about fair value measurements.
 The provisions of SFAS No. 157 are effective as of the beginning of a company's first fiscal year that begins after November 15, 2007.
-Management believes that SFAS No. 157 will not have a material effect on the consolidated financial statements.
+Management believes that adoption of SFAS No. 157 will not have a material effect on the consolidated financial statements.